-Jack Burbage, principal of Blue Water Development, a West Ocean City-based real estate development company responsible for more than $250 million in economic growth on the Eastern Shore, looks forward to his company’s continued success.
+Jack Burbage, principal of Blue Water Development, a West Ocean City-based real estate development company responsible for significant economic growth on the Eastern Shore, looks forward to his company’s continued success.

 Since its beginning, with Burbage at the helm, Blue Water Development has built a reputation for quality, reliability and trustworthiness.
 Because of those attributes, it grew at an incredible pace in only a few years.
 Burbage started out working at The Style Guide clothing store in Berlin, his hometown.
 Under his leadership, the business grew into a chain of stores in Maryland and Delaware.

 Along the way, he acquired real estate.

 After purchasing property in Delaware, Burbage bought Mystic Harbour in West Ocean City in 1991.
 It was his first major acquisition in Maryland.
 Although the property, with its 180 houses, had a failing septic plant, he focused on the future, realizing its potential for an improved wastewater system and increased development to serve the needs of a burgeoning population in the area.